By: Ellie Foster, MPH

 Dr. Lauren Michalakes, Palliative Care Specialist at Pen Bay hospital explains it like this: "Palliative care is actually a model of care that approaches life-limiting illness through an interdisciplinary lens, not just the physician’s.
 So there are palliative nurses, palliative care doctors, social workers, chaplains and therapists.
 We all work together, inter-mingling our expertise in a way that best serves the needs of a particular patient and family. "

 Palliative care providers are challenged to look at diseases they know so well through a different lens: the one that focuses on the impact of that disease, and its effect on the individual’s quality of life.

 A new diagnosis of cancer can be one of the most confusing and emotionally challenging experiences of anyone’s life.
-The jargon is confusing, the treatments are confusing and there are often multiple sources of physical discomfort, such as pain, fatigue and nausea.
+The jargon is confusing, the treatments are confusing, and there are often multiple sources of physical discomfort, such as pain, fatigue and nausea.

-Dr. Michalakes emphasizes that "early palliative care involvement tries to assist patients in setting goals as they navigate through a new a new and unknown territory.
+Dr. Michalakes emphasizes that "early palliative care involvement tries to assist patients in setting goals as they navigate through a new and unknown territory.
 Early on it might be finding the right combination of medications to manage pain.
 Later on it might be discussing various treatment options and helping patients decide on ones that best meet their goals."